xbauch/cbmc/doc/cprover-manual/memory-analyzer.md

 ## Memory Analyzer

 The memory analyzer is a front-end for running and querying GDB in order to obtain a state of the input program.
+The GDB is not needed to be executed directly but is rather used as a back-end for the memory analysis.
 A common application would be to obtain a snapshot of a program under analysis at a particular state of execution.
 Such a snapshot could be useful on its own: to query about values of particular variables.
 Furthermore, since that snapshot is a state of a valid concrete execution, it can also be used for subsequent analyses.

 ## Usage